-Weichai has indicated its intent to build and supply at least 2,000 fuel cell modules using Ballard or Weichai-Ballard JV technology by 2021 for commercial vehicles in China.
-Specific terms related to the source and scope of supply, product mix, pricing and timing of shipments are subject to agreement between the parties and the Weichai-Ballard JV.
+Weichai has indicated its intent to build and supply at least 2,000 fuel cell modules using Ballard and Weichai-Ballard JV technology through 2022 for commercial vehicles in China.
+Specific terms related to the source and scope of supply, product mix, pricing and timing of shipments are subject to agreement between Weichai and its customers.